enterspeedhq/enterspeed-docs/docs/best-practices/ingest-integrations.md

     - [DEV] Data

 ### Only ingest your source entities when fully updated
-When you ingest source entities, it's important not to do multiple "partial" ingests, such as ingesting a single source entity every time a single field is updated in the source system.
+When you ingest source entities, it's important that you don't do multiple "partial" ingests, such as ingesting a single source entity every time a single field is updated in the source system.
 This could be if your source system auto saves and sends a save event everytime an editor changes a single field, instead of when the editor is done updating all necessary fields and clicks save.

 Doing multiple ingests for a single source entity, one for every single property change, will create multiple unnecessary view generations.
 And that can result in larger job queues and delay the final view generation.